Student Tips on Writing Your Personal Statement

 Student Ambassador, Sigrid, shares their top tips on writing a personal statement.

-You might be aware that the format of Personal Statements is changing for 2026 entry onwards.
-A brief summary of the new format is below.
-(2025 will be the same as in previous years.)
+You might be aware that the format of Personal Statements has changed for 2026 entry onwards.

 - Why do you want to study this course or subject?